All Hallows’ Eve Soul Cakes

 Some versions of this recipe are more like a soft bun, others a biscuit, and others kind of in-between, like a scone or rock cake.

 Our version is flavoured with orange, choc chips and vanilla.
 They are awesome eaten as a soft, cakey-biscuit straight from the oven as they will harden a lot within a day.
-But they make a very tasty cookie for kids to nibble on or adults to dunking into a cup of tea for up to three days after baking.
+But they make a very tasty cookie for kids to nibble on or adults to dunk into a cup of tea for up to three days after baking.

 Soul cake talking points